pionere/d1-graphics-tool/README.md

 Go to the [releases page](https://github.com/savagesteel/d1-graphics-tool/releases) to download the latest build.

 ## Features
-- Regular, level and compiled CEL support (read-only).
+- Regular, level and compiled CEL support with animation.
-- Mono and multi-group CL2 support (read-only).
+- Mono and multi-group CL2 support with animation.
+- DUN support with option to generate in-game dungeons.
+- SMK support with animation and sound.
-- PAL/TRN support (read/write).
+- PAL/TRN support.
 - Palette hits and color translation hits display.
-- Bitmap and PNG export in multiple files or tiled file.
+- Exporting to (multiple) image files (PNG, BMP, JPG, WEBP, etc...).

+For a full list of features and changes see our [changelog](CHANGELOG.md).

 ## Acknowledgements
 I would like to thank anyone who contributed to the development, bug reporting or testing of this tool.

+# Legal

+Diablo 1 Graphics Tool is made publicly available and released under the Sustainable Use License (see [LICENSE](LICENSE.md))